-What’s in My Hospital Bag for an Elective C-Section
+What to Put in Your Bag for an Elective c Section

 I am booked to go into hospital for an elective c-section quite soon, so it’s time to get my hospital bag ready.
 I like to have the bag ready early just in case baby decides to make an early appearance.
 I have an inkling he may come early, but my husband seems to think it’s wishful thinking (could be)!

 I know I am going to be staying overnight for at least one night, and that if everything goes to plan I won’t be going through labour so that influences what I pack in my bag to a certain degree.

 I also asked for advice on my Facebook page as it has been 4 years since I’ve had to put together and some people came up with some really great advice.
 So after listening to everyone’s advice this is what I am putting in my hospital bag for an elective c-section.

 What’s In My Hospital Bag for an Elective Caesarean

 - Two breastfeeding nightdresses

 - Both black (to hide stains) and cheap and cheerful so it doesn’t matter if I have to throw them out afterwards

 - Maternity towels